NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/aws/UnwiredLabsAPI.rst.txt

 You can enable the :ref:`cell geolocation lookup <app-cellgeolocation>` for the application using `Unwired Labs' <https://unwiredlabs.com/>`_ geolocation API in your deployment.

-To use Unwired Labs' geolocation API, store your API key as an SSM parameter and re-deploy the stack as shown:
+To use Unwired Labs' geolocation API, store your API key as an SSM parameter and redeploy the stack using the following commands:

 .. code-block:: bash